 - Avoid blowing your nose forcefully.

 - If you are constipated, call your doctor.
 You may need more fiber in your diet or a stool softener.

-- Occasional or persistent loss of appetite
+- Loss of appetite

 - Nausea and vomiting